ppaschos/snowmass-connect-docs/docs/index.md

       stashcp <output_file> stash:///osgconnect/collab/user/<user_id>/<output_file>

-* If the filesize of each dataset exceeds 2 GB an alternative method for transfers is the GridFTP protocol using the gfal-copy tool.
+* If the filesize of each input dataset exceeds 10 GB an alternative method for transfers is the GridFTP protocol using the gfal-copy tool.
 Please reach out for a consultation to discuss if your workflow can benefit from access to a GridFTP door.

 ## Support and Consultation